julia-dizhak/react-blog-posts/README.md

 # Blog posts
-simple blog with a posts build by react
+simple blog with a posts build by react using [HackerNews API](https://github.com/HackerNews/API)

 from book Road to react, author Robin Wieruch